RossielCS/gamepedia/README.md

 The app is called "gamepedia" which displays a browsable list of videogames that the user can filter, access the details of each one, and can also search for games by title.<br />

 The main requirements were:<br />
-* The web app should have at least two types of pages:
+* The web app should have at least two types of pages:<br />
-    1. One with a list of items that could be filtered by some parameters.
+        a.
+One with a list of items that could be filtered by some parameters. <br />
-    2. Another for the item details.<br />
+        b.
+Another for the item details.<br />
 * It should collect the data from an API from the React application.

 ## :camera: Screenshot